 Online: Michigan voter registration application

-You can register to vote for federal, state, and local elections by mail; at your county, city, or township clerk's office; or by visiting any Secretary of State branch office.
+- at your county, city, or township clerk's office; or by visiting any Secretary of State branch office.

 In addition, the following State agencies offer voter registration services to their clients:

 - Department of Community Health and the Department of Career Development

 - Military recruitment centers also provide voter registration services.